JakobLiTe/CodeMap/README.md

   <img src="https://raw.githubusercontent.com/JakobLiTe/CodeMap/main/banner.svg" />
 </p>

-Hi, I’m Jakob
+Hi, Im Jakob

-I’m a student learning front-end development and building projects to improve my skills.
+Im a student learning front-end development and building projects to improve my skills.
-My focus right now is experimenting with HTML, CSS, and JavaScript by creating small games, interactive pages, and school-related projects.
+My focus right now is learning  HTML, CSS, and JavaScript by creating small games, interactive pages, and school-related projects.

-This repository serves as my workspace and portfolio as I continue learning and developing better code over time.
+This repository serves as my workspace and portfolio for now I will proably continue learning and developing better code over time.
-More projects will be added as I grow and explore new ideas.
+More projects will most likely be added as i learn and stuff.

 ---